fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_06-05.rst

 +---------------+------------------------------------------------------------------------------------+---------------------+----------------------------------------------------+

-In order to be compliant, a center must have at least the "MUST" class of these debuggers installed and in the standard login path across all nodes.
+In order to be compliant, a center must have at least the "MUST" class of these debuggers installed and in the standard login path across all nodes or, available via modules mechanism.

 In addition, the GUI interface for TotalView/DDT, when available, must be operational and accessible from the compute nodes of the allocated system.